Skip to main content

 Arrays

 Variables can be arrays (bIsArray = true).
 An array variable holds an ordered list of FStoryFlowVariant values, all of the same type.
-Arrays are supported for all variable types: Bool, Int, Float, String, Image, Character, and Audio.
+Arrays are supported for Bool, Int, Float, String, Image, Character and Audio variables.
+The editor does not offer enum arrays.

 Array Operations